Return-oriented programming: On the x86-architecture

 Although return-oriented programming attacks can be performed on a variety of architectures, Shacham's paper and the majority of follow-up work focus on the Intel x86 architecture.
 The x86 architecture is a variable-length CISC instruction set.
 Return-oriented programming on the x86 takes advantage of the fact that the instruction set is very "dense", that is, any random sequence of bytes is likely to be interpretable as some valid set of x86 instructions.

 It is therefore possible to search for an opcode that alters control flow, most notably the return instruction (0xC3) and then look backwards in the binary for preceding bytes that form possibly useful instructions.
 These sets of instruction "gadgets" can then be chained by overwriting the return address, via a buffer overrun exploit, with the address of the first instruction of the first gadget.
 The first address of subsequent gadgets is then written successively onto the stack.
 At the conclusion of the first gadget, a return instruction will be executed, which will pop the address of the next gadget off the stack and jump to it.
 At the conclusion of that gadget, the chain continues with the third, and so on.
 By chaining the small instruction sequences, an attacker is able to produce arbitrary program behavior from pre-existing library code.
 Shacham asserts that given any sufficiently large quantity of code (including, but not limited to, the C standard library), sufficient gadgets will exist for Turing-complete functionality.

 An automated tool has been developed to help automate the process of locating gadgets and constructing an attack against a binary.
 This tool, known as ROPgadget, searches through a binary looking for potentially useful gadgets, and attempts to assemble them into an attack payload that spawns a shell to accept arbitrary commands from the attacker.

 On address space layout randomization

 The address space layout randomization also has vulnerabilities.
 According to the paper of Shacham et al., the ASLR on 32-bit architectures is limited by the number of bits available for address randomization.
 Only 16 of the 32 address bits are available for randomization, and 16 bits of address randomization can be defeated by brute force attack in minutes.
-64-bit architectures are more robust, with 40 of the 64 bits are available for randomization.
-Brute force attack for 40-bit randomization is possible, but is unlikely to go unnoticed.
+64-bit architectures are more robust, with 40 of the 64 bits available for randomization.
+A brute force attack against 40-bit randomization is possible, but is unlikely to go unnoticed.
 In addition to brute force attacks, techniques for removing randomization exist.

-Even with perfect randomization, if there is any information leakage of memory contents it would help to calculate the base address of for example a shared library at runtime.
+Even with perfect randomization, any information leakage of memory contents would help calculate the base address of, for example, a shared library at runtime.